uabrc/uabrc.github.io/docs/cheaha/tutorial/profiling.md

     21         1         51.7     51.7    100.0      return np.sum(input_array)
 ```

-2. Function Profiling
+### Function Profiling

-tracing each function call to generate a list detailing the frequency of function calls and the average time taken for each call.
-This helps identify which functions are called most often and their respective performance characteristics.
+Function profiling is used to analyze the performance of each function in your code by identifying how much time each function takes to run. cProfile is a built-in Python library that performs this analysis for your entire program.
+It tracks every function call, showing which functions are called most often and how long each call takes on average. cProfile is included with Python.